salma6698/Stat-6545-Assignment-1/README.md

 **Solution:**

-The transformation method for generating samples of Poission (t) random variables:
+The transformation method for generating samples of Poisson (t) random variables:

-The pmf of  Poission (t) distribution,
+The pmf of  Poisson (t) distribution,
 ```math
 P (X=n) = (\exp(-t) t^n)/n! , n = 0, 1, 2, …

 For t=1, P (X=n)=  \exp(-1)/n!
 ```

-Poission (t) random variables can be generated from U ∼ Unifrom (0, 1) distribution based on:
+Poisson (t) random variables can be generated from U ∼ Unifrom (0, 1) distribution based on:

 If X1, X2, …, Xn are i.i.d.
 Exponential (1) random variables, and $$ S_n=\sum_{i=1}^n X_i$$ , then